Waves are influenced by wind, tides, and swell, and while the ocean floor also plays a role, it’s minor at best.

 Focusing and Defocusing

-Focusing wave refraction can occur when the swell reaches a jutting coral reef with deep water on either side.
+Focusing ocean wave refraction can occur when the swell reaches a jutting coral reef with deep water on either side.

 The wave bends inwards and concentrates all of the energy into a central spot, similar to what we see at Nazare, as well as the unforgiving breaks seen at Teahupoo in Tahiti.